Theoblanc/animalgram/README.md

 ## Description

 Animalgram is an app built using the framework of nest.js and next.js.

+<br/><br/>
 The server is designed based on the DDD architecture and CQRS.

 ## Architecture

-This repository presents examples of applications using domain-driven design and CQRS using nest, a nodejs framework using typescript.
+This repository presents examples of applications using domain-driven design and CQRS using nest.js, a nodejs framework using typescript.

 The domain-driven design consists of four layers, each consisting of interface, application, domain, and infrastructure.